 Walk 3 - An excellent but strenuous day out taking in the peaks of Great Shunner Fell [716m] and Hugh Seat [689m] starting from Hardraw or Hawes and finishing at The Moorcock Inn and on to Garsdale Station - 12 or 14 Miles [6 or 7 hours].
 By Car or train using the Little White Bus from Garsdale to either Hardraw or Hawes.
 Back to Wensleydale Walks

-Alight the train at Garsdale Station where it is necessary to catch the Little White Bus which meets the Northbound and south bound trains departing Garsdale Station at 1040 [May 2012].
+Alight the train at Garsdale Station where it is necessary to catch the Little White Bus.
 Alight the bus at Hardraw.
 Alternatively, the walk can be started from Hawes following the Pennine Way to Hardraw which will add an extra mile or so.
 Return from the Moorcock Inn using the LWB.

 From Hardraw depart the village in a westerly direction and soon turn right onto the Pennine Way track.
 Follow the well defined and signposted track for nearly 5 miles ascending gradually all the way to reach the summit windbreak on Great Shunner Fell [716m].
 The views into upper Swaledale are excellent.
 The Tarn seen in the distance is Birkdale Tarn.